Our research team is comprised of faculty and students at The Ohio State University and New York University.

 Mayhew has published more than 50 peer-reviewed articles in journals, including Research in Higher Education; Journal of Higher Education; Review of Higher Education; the Journal of College Student Development; and the Journal of Moral Education.
 Complementing these peer-reviewed journal articles are other empirical works, including How College Affects Students: Volume 3, two pieces selected for the ASHE Reader series, a book chapter written for Higher Education: Handbook of Theory and Research, and a co-edited volume with Routledge of the Taylor and Francis Group.
 Mayhew has won many awards for his research and teaching.
 He received his doctorate from the University of Michigan in 2004.

-Zach Hooten, MA, MS Ed, is a second-year PhD student in the Higher Education and Student Affairs program at The Ohio State University.
-He is a three-time graduate of the University of Dayton, receiving his BA in Philosophy and Theology, MA in Theological Studies, and most recently MS Ed in College Student Personnel.
-He has worked in Housing and Residence Life at the University of Dayton as an Area Coordinator and Butler University as Coordinator of Programming and Operations.
+Zach Hooten, MA, MS Ed, is a third-year PhD student in the Higher Education and Student Affairs program at The Ohio State University.
+He is a three-time graduate of the University of Dayton.
+Before joining the team at OSU, he worked in Housing and Residence Life at the University of Dayton and Butler University.
 Zach currently serves at the Research Director for ACREO.

 Ethan Youngerman, EdD, is a graduate of the Higher and Postsecondary Education EdD program at NYU.
 He's a Senior Language Lecturer in Expository Writing and the Faculty Fellow in Residence at NYU's Senior House.

-Chris Stipeck, MA, is an EdD candidate in the Higher and Postsecondary Education program at NYU and Assistant Director for Residential Life at NYU.
+Chris Stipeck, EdD, is a graduate of the Higher and Postsecondary Education program at NYU and serves as the Director for Residential Staff and Programs at NYU.

-Laura Stiltz Dahl, MEd, is a fourth-year PhD candidate in Higher Education and Student Affairs at The Ohio State University.
-Before coming to OSU, Laura coordinated a living learning community for Rutgers University's Douglass Residential College.
-Her research interests include prosocial behaviors and bystander intervention.
-She is extremely passionate about living learning programs and their effect on student outcomes.
+Laura Stiltz Dahl, PhD, is an assistant professor in the School of Education at North Dakota State University.
+She earned her doctorate in Higher Education and Student Affairs from The Ohio State University.
+Before attending Ohio State, Laura coordinated a living learning community for Rutgers University's Douglass Residential College.

 Karen Kurotsuchi Inkelas, Ph.D., is Associate Professor and Director, Center for Advanced Study of Teaching and Learning in Higher Education at the University of Virginia.
 She was the Principal Investigator for the National Study of Living Learning Programs for a decade, beginning with its inception in 2003.